Ochiponu-Awodi/-Scrimba-Vanlife/README.md

 Fourth day we switched from using the useEffect hook to load our page and used a loader function with the useLoaderData hook.

-Learning about more hooks like the useNavigate also redirect, also replacing react form with react router Form and it's action hook.
+Learning about more hooks like the useNavigate also redirect, also replacing react form with react router Form and it's action hook and setting up requireAuth component for protecting special routes.